Joe Chialo: Ex-metal Singer Becomes Berlin's Culture Senator | LatestLY

 "Clubs are talent factories, make an important cultural contribution, they make inner cities more attractive [and] attract audiences," he told the Berliner Zeitung.

-"Culture is not an elitist event and not just for Berlin-Mitte," he said of the city center where the major museums and classical music venues tend to reside.
-And just like cultural life can be found across many Berlin districts, "there have to be clubs everywhere too," he said.
+"Culture is not an elitist event and not just for Berlin-Mitte," he said of the city center where major museums and classical music venues tend to reside.
+And just like cultural life can be found across many Berlin districts, "there have to be clubs everywhere, too," he said.

 Berlin as global cultural hub